olaven/olaven.github.io/posts/reflections/advent_of_the_threadmill.md

 Quicker than I expected!

 ### Day five
+I'm finally starting to get somewhere close to achieving "the zone" I can get into when riding my bike.
+I'm still far away, noticeably less so.

-- arrived at 19:00
-- 2x 10 minutes and 2x 5 with walking in between
+I arrived at 19:00 and did 2x 10 minutes of jogging and then 2x 5 minutes, all with relatively fast walking in between.
+This is roughly what
-- first day I was getting close to something like "the zone" I achieve when cycling
+I have been doing the other days as well, but it's starting to feel more solid and it comes a bit easier.

-- noticed that I started to hit the ground a bit differently.
-Maybe an automated response to the blisters?
-- a bit sore in slightly new places, but not painful in the same way as before
+My foot started to hit the ground a bit differently today.
+I'm wondering if this is an automated response to the blisters.
+Those haven't quite healed yet.
+The soreness is no longer painful in the same way as before.
+Just present.
+It's also moved further to the sides of my legs.

 ### Day six
 - arrived around 15:00